Kia Accelerates Popularization Of Evs With Reveal Of EV5 And Two Concept Models At Kia EV Day

-Kia presents global EV strategy at 'EV Day', set to be held annually Acceleration of 'EV revolution' with expanded EV model line-up and charging infrastructure growth Kia unveils three new small- to medium-sized electric models The Kia EV5: Production electric compact SUV designed to meet needs of millennial families The Kia Concept EV3: Kia's vision for an electric compact SUV that's both practical and joyful to drive The Kia Concept EV4: Redefines the electric sedan shaped by 'Opposites United' design philosophy Kia to elevate customer experience with integrated app, offline hubs, and generative AI technology
+- The Kia Concept EV4: Redefines the electric sedan shaped by 'Opposites United' design philosophy

+- Kia to elevate customer experience with integrated app, offline hubs, and generative AI technology

-SEOUL, South Korea, Oct.
-12, 2023 (GLOBE NEWSWIRE) -- Kia Corporation has today unveiled three new small- to medium-sized electric models at the brand's annual Kia EV Day in Korea, reaffirming its ambitious global strategy to lead and accelerate the 'EV revolution'.
+Dubai, United Arab Emirates, October 12, 2023: Kia Corporation has today unveiled three new small- to medium-sized electric models at the brand's annual Kia EV Day in Korea, reaffirming its ambitious global strategy to lead and accelerate the 'EV revolution'.

 The presentation featured the debut of the EV5, a compact electric SUV for millennial families, as well as the introduction of two concept models.
 The Kia Concept EV3 aims to deliver the Kia EV9's benefits in a compact SUV, while the Kia Concept EV4 reimagines electric sedans with a striking design.
 In addition to unveiling the lineup, the event showcased Kia's EV strategy, aimed at improving customer convenience, reliability, and addressing common concerns, including charging infrastructure.